Don't miss tomorrow's Gatwick Jobs Fair with more than 1,000 positions on offer

-The jobs fair will be held at the Arora Hotel in Crawley on Thursday (November 7) from 8.30am to 6pm and there is a new mobile app providing job information and a CV surgery helping job seekers make their application stand out.
+The jobs fair will be held at the Arora Hotel in Crawley from 8.30am to 6pm and there is a new mobile app providing job information and a CV surgery helping job seekers make their application stand out.

 Job-seekers can talk to employers, including Gatwick Airport Limited, Sussex Police, Kier Construction, Air Navigation Solutions, Border Force, Govia ThamesLink Rail, The Body Shop, KFC, itsu, Pret a Manger, Wagammama, World Duty Free, MoneyCorp, Hamleys, Wetherspoons, The Arora Hotel Group Baxter Storey, DHL, KFC, Dnata and many more.